Show All Answers

 The Bricks in Historic Downtown Hays has unique shopping, galleries, & eateries.
 Hays boasts excellent recreational facilities including: many full service gyms, Hays Aquatic Park, Smoky Hill Country Club, Hays Municipal Golf Course, an extensive recreational program, & excellent opportunities for walking, running, & biking.
 Hays is within 45 minutes of two large lakes providing fishing, boating & other water sports.
 Bike Hays contains 21 miles of connecting system.

 The Hays Municipal Airport provides service to Denver and Chigaco on a 50 passenger regional jet (www.flyhays.com).
 Multiple high-speed Internet service providers service Hays.
 The community is in an elite group of cities with fiber to the premise.

 Visit www.visithays.com for more information!

 Unless noted otherwise in the job ad, you must complete an online application to be considered for any position.
-You may attached a cover letter and/or resume to the online applicaiton if you'd like.
-However, you may contact Human Resources at 785-628-7320 or email@example.com to discuss other options if there is a valid reason why you are unable to complete an online application.
+You may attach a cover letter and/or resume to the online application if you’d like.

 Not only the used motor oil can contaminate the ground water, runoff from the alley will eventually reach the river or nearby lakes and ponds and can adversely affect aquatic life.